Original Gucci Jackie Bags Are Less Than $300 Right Now — But Not For Long

 Advertisement

 While the new Jackies aren’t technically for sale yet, you can find vintage versions on various resale sites.
-Luxury online consignment shop Vestiaire Collective saw a whopping 631% increase in sales of the Jackies in the day following the show, where Jackie bags are priced for less than $300.
+Luxury online resaler Vestiaire Collective saw a whopping 631% increase in sales of the Jackies in the day following the show, where Jackie bags are priced for less than $300.
 The runway versions will likely retail for four-figures and won’t hit shelves until June.

 Gucci is the latest brand to reissue a beloved handbag from deep within its vault.
 Dior recently brought back its iconic ‘99 Saddle Bag in 2018, after a decade-long hiatus (original Dior Saddles immediately sold out on secondhand websites, with Vestiaire reporting a 191% increase in price-point, and a 75% hike in overall sales year-over-year after the reintroduction).
 Other worthy re-ups are Kate Spade’s minimalist box bags and Prada’s original nylon backpack, which the brand has since made into an entire line of accessories, from padded headbands and bucket hats to itty bitty drawstring backpacks and mini coin purses.